-The other day I wrote an alcohol-influenced post about music in video games and movies.
+The other day I wrote an alcohol-influenced post about royalty free corporate music in video games and movies.
 I have another observation about music in regard to television shows.
 Today I started watching Star Trek: Enterprise on Netflix.
 This series was canceled after four seasons.
 After only a few episodes, I can say that I really like the show, and I wonder why it failed as a series.

 Of course, you can probably guess where I’m going with this if you’ve ever seen the show.
 The opening title music is terrible.
 It’s terrible enough to kill the show.
 The song isn’t so bad on it’s own merit, but it’s awful for a Star Trek series.
 The theme music for the original Star Trek and the Next Generation was great.
 Why didn’t they work on a form of that same theme.
 A variant which sounded either older, clumsier, or simpler, perhaps a single instrument rendition of the theme, would have been better.
 I feel, it would have made a difference in the overall show performance.